Mews/spotify-mp3/TUTORIAL.md

-To use the spotify-mp3 app, you will need to provide a client id to connect to the spotify api
+To use the spotify-mp3 app, you will need to provide a client id and a client secret to connect to the spotify api
 ---

 To get yours, first naviagate to the [spotify developer portal](https://developer.spotify.com/) and log in at the top right corner.